watem-sedem/watem-sedem/docs/curve-number.rst

 These take into account local conditions (soil type and land cover, ...) in order to accurately estimate runoff from recorded rainfall input.
 Important to note is that the output of the original model formulation is event-based, and is thus not temporally nor spatially distributed.
-However, in larger modeling frameworks in which runoff is only one of the simulated phenomena, a spatiotemporal representation of the model output is common.
+However, in larger modeling frameworks in which runoff is only one of the simulated phenomena, a spatio-temporal representation of the model output is common.
 Therefore, in order to incorporate the curve number approach, a translation of this event-based output is necessary.